sdhengsoft/SDH-HUD/README.md

 ## Note ##
 Most of the HUD is not eRacing Sim specific.
 The tire LEDs work across all Sims, but more features available in R3E.
-HUD has only been tested with R3E, AMS2 and AC.
+HUD has only been tested with R3E, AMS2, AC and iRacing.
+iRacing: Tire information only updates during pitstops and is an iRacing restriction.

 ## Installation ##